Coloring Square-free Berge Graphs: Introduction

 The \emph{line-graph} of a graph $H$ is the graph $L(H)$ with vertex-set $E(H)$ where $e,f\in E(H)$ are adjacent in $L(H)$ if they share an end in $H$.

 In a graph $J$, \emph{subdividing} an edge $uv\in E(J)$ means removing the edge $uv$ and adding a new vertex $w$ and two new edges $uw,vw$.
 Starting with a graph $J$, the effect of repeatedly subdividing edges produces a graph $H$ called a \emph{subdivision} of $J$.
 Note that $V(J)\subseteq V(H)$.
+A \emph{bipartite subdivision} of a graph $J$ is any subdivision of $J$ that is bipartite.

 \begin{lemma} Let $G$ be square-free.
 Let $K$ be a clique in $G$, possibly empty.
 Let $X_1, X_2, \ldots, X_k$ be pairwise disjoint subsets of $V(G)$, also disjoint from $K$, such that $X_i$ is complete to $X_j$ for all $i\neq j$, and let $X = \bigcup_i X_i$.
 Suppose that for every $v$ in $K$, there is an integer $i$ so that $v$ is complete to $X\setminus X_i$.
 Then there is an integer $i$ such that $(K\cup X)\setminus X_i$ is a clique in $G$. \end{lemma} \begin{proof} First observe that there exists an integer $j$ such that $X\setminus X_j$ is a clique, for otherwise two of $X_1, \ldots, X_k$ are not cliques and their union contains a square.
 Hence if $K$ is empty, the lemma holds.